TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

 extension is loaded as a dependency in our project.
 Note: We specify `.Build` as build directory.
 This is where our TYPO3 instance will be set up.
 We add `typo3/testing-framework` in a v11 compatible version as `require-dev` dependency.
-We add a `autoload-dev` to tell composer that test classes are found in the `Tests` directory.
+We add a `autoload-dev` to tell composer that test classes are found in the :file:`Tests/` directory.

 The class of the testing framework links the main directory as extension `.Build/Web/typo3conf/ext/enetcache` in our extension specific TYPO3 instance.
 It needs the